A Place for Mom

 Sixty percent of people who have dementia will wander.
 As their memory declines, they might leave a confusing situation or suddenly try to find someone and become disoriented and lost.

-Such wandering can be dangerous, even life-threatening, yet caregivers often feel guilty for putting in place measures that will keep their loved one safe.
+Such wandering can be dangerous, even life-threatening, yet caregivers often feel guilty for taking measures that will keep their loved one safe.
 The classic quandary that caregivers express is: “I don’t want my mom or dad or spouse to be a prisoner in their own home, and yet this is what I feel I’m doing,” Hashmi says.

 Tips for managing dementia wandering